Advanced Magento 2 Developer Tools For Debugging

 II.
 Pestle

 Pestle is a code generation tool for Magento 2 modules and themes.
-The tool quickly scaffolds the basic structure of a custom module or theme.
+The tool scaffolds the basic structure of a custom module or theme.
 It saves time on boilerplate code.

 Key Highlights: